chendiqian/GNN4FL/README.md

 Official implementation for the paper _Advancing Federated Learning in 6G: A Trusted Architecture with Graph-based Analysis_ accepted at [GlobeCom2023](https://globecom2023.ieee-globecom.org/)

+A pre-print of our paper can be viewed on [arXiv](https://arxiv.org/abs/2309.05525)

 ## Environment setup

 ### install pytorch, see [PyTorch](https://pytorch.org/get-started/previous-versions/)